bmurdata/wonderhop/README.md

 ### Share,Edit, and more

-Allow users to save, edit, and share their public trip plans with others, and keep others to themselves.
+Allow users to save, edit, and share their public trip plans with others, and also keep trip plans to themselves.

 [gif goes here]